csteach424/csteach424.github.io/coursework.md

 * assessment will include a combination of semester's quizzes or exercises ([1](#assessment1)), DEV week ([2](#assessment2)), and final demo and report ([3](#assessment3))
   * DEV week demo
-    * brief group presentation or demo
+    * brief group presentation and demo
   * final demo
-    * presentation, online demo, video overview...
+    * presentation and demo
   * final report
     * clearly detail design and development process
     * explain implemented differences from DEV week
       * where and why did you update the app?
       * benefits of updates
       * ...
   * work may be conducted individually or in groups (max.
-5 persons per group)
+4 persons per group)
     * **hint**: working as a group will be a lot easier
     * group report must clearly define each student's work and contributions, where applicable
       * no attribution, no mark